AdobeDocs/experience-manager-brand-portal.en/help/using/brand-portal-branding.md

 ---
 title: Customize wallpaper, header, and email message
-seo-title: Customize wallpaper, header, and email message
 description: Brand Portal administrators can make limited customizations to the interface displayed to users.
 You can choose a specific background image (wallpaper) for the Brand Portal login page.
-You can also add a header image and customize asset sharing emails to match the customer’s brand.
-seo-description: Brand Portal administrators can make limited customizations to the interface displayed to users.
-You can choose a specific background image (wallpaper) for the Brand Portal login page.
-You can also add a header image and customize asset sharing emails to match the customer’s brand.
+You can also add a header image and customize asset sharing emails to match the customer's brand.
-uuid: e078d0b9-18b5-467a-ae90-7f0b9fd0d414
 content-type: reference
 products: SG_EXPERIENCEMANAGER/Brand_Portal
 topic-tags: administration
-discoiquuid: 7b573a4f-2d4e-48d6-b259-436d0cfbdce9
 role: Admin
 exl-id: 9f5c2a6a-8844-4ca4-b0d9-8f50b6164219
 ---
 # Customize wallpaper, header, and email message {#customize-wallpaper-header-and-email-message}

  Brand Portal administrators can make limited customizations to the interface displayed to users.
 You can choose a specific background image (wallpaper) for the Brand Portal login page.
-You can also add a header image and customize asset sharing emails to match the customer’s brand.
+You can also add a header image and customize asset sharing emails to match the customer's brand.

 ## Customize the login screen wallpaper {#customize-the-login-screen-wallpaper}